lionelmace/iks-lab/book/bind-service.md

-# Step 7 - Use a Kubernetes Secret to connect to a IBM Cloud Service
+# Use a Kubernetes Secret to connect to a IBM Cloud Service

-This web application uses a Cloudant DBaaS to store the todo.
-We will first create an instance the Cloudant service, then use a Kubernetes Secret to connect to this DBaaS to the cluster.
+The initial version of the application uses an in-memory database to store the todo.
+Yet, the web application can be configured to store the todo in either a Cloudant or a Mongo DBaaS.
+We will use a Cloudant DB to demonstrate how to connnect the web app to the  Cloudant service using the Kubernetes Secret.

 ## Create an instance of Cloudant and its credentials